Center for Science Learning

-Education: Amy received her B.S. from the University of Florida in Wildlife Ecology and Conservation, with a minor in Zoology.
-She continued her education at UF, obtaining a Master’s of Fisheries and Aquatic Sciences.
+Education: Amy received her bachelor's degree from the University of Florida in Wildlife Ecology and Conservation, with a minor in Zoology.
+She continued her education at UF, obtaining a master’s of Fisheries and Aquatic Sciences.

 Experience: Amy began her career in science conducting fish surveys for the U.S. Geological Survey.
 She quickly learned that while she loves science, her real passion is imparting her enthusiasm for science and nature to others and fulfilled this passion as an environmental educator both domestically and internationally.
 Amy returned to her hometown in 2011 to work as the Florida Museum’s Volunteer Coordinator.